Assessing the effect of mass-model assumptions on measuring the Hubble constant from the cluster-lensed supernova Refsdal: Discussion

 \subsection{Magnification factors}

 Ref.~\cite{2003MNRAS.338L..25O} proposed that the measurement of magnification factors of lensed supernova images, which is available when the source is Type Ia supernova, breaks the degeneracy between the radial density profile and the Hubble constant and significantly improves the constraint on the Hubble constant, because magnification factors are sensitive to the radial density profile.
 It is however not immediately clear whether this method is indeed useful for massive clusters for which the radial profile is already constrained by many multiple images and also their mass distributions are highly complex.
-Therefore, it is of great interest to explicitly check whether there is a correlation between best-fitting Hubble constant values and the magnification factors for five multiple images of SN Refsdal, even though SN Refsdal is a core-collapse supernova and hence their magnification factors have not been measured.
+Therefore, it is of great interest to explicitly check whether there is a correlation between best-fitting Hubble constant values and the magnification factors for five multiple images of SN Refsdal.
+We caution that SN Refsdal is a core-collapse supernova and hence their magnification factors have not been measured.
+As a result, in our measurements of the Hubble constant with SN Refsdal, any information on the magnification factors are not used.
+Our purpose here is to check the potential usefulness of lensed Type Ia supernovae in future analysis.

 Our result shown in Fig.~\ref{Fig7} indicates that there is a clear correlation between Hubble constant values and magnification factors, well demonstrating the usefulness of magnification factor measurements \cite{2003MNRAS.338L..25O}, even for massive clusters.
 Our analysis highlights the importance of gravitationally lensed Type Ia supernova, such as the recently discovered Supernova H0pe in the galaxy cluster PLCK G165.7+67.0 \cite{2024ApJ...961..171F}, for precise and accurate measurements of the Hubble constant.